cloudmesh/classes/docs/source/i524/paper1-hw.rst

 technologies that was assigned to you in the :ref:`TechList homework
 <techs-exercise>`.
 In the process, you will learn how to write a basic
 `LaTeX <https://www.latex-project.org/>`_ document.
-LaTeX is a document typestting environment used for writing scientific papers in many fields, and it is what we will use to write all papers in the class.
+LaTeX is a document type setting environment used for writing scientific papers in many fields, and it is what we will use to write all papers in the class.
 Even if you are not planning to work in academia, LaTeX is a very powerful tool and can be useful for typesetting other types of